PvPClt/project/play_en.md

 **Putin** (sullen):

 — Left.
-Got it into her head that she’s a sovereign nation… Sovereign, my ass.
-Yellow-blue whore... a bastard child of our history.
-That’s all you are!
+Got it into her head she’s a sovereign nation… Sovereign, my ass.
+Yellow-blue whore… bastard child of our history.
+That’s all she is!

 **Russia** (nodding):